cloudflare/react-modal2/README.md

 ReactModal2 is designed to have no state, if you put it in the DOM then it will render.
 So if you don't want to show it then simply do not render it in your parent component.
 For this reason there is no `isOpen` property to pass.

+#### How do I render the modal elsewhere in the DOM?

+ReactModal2 will render whereever you put it, you need to use a separate library to render it in another location. `React